mikec3/Ally/README.md

 # Ally
-An app to look up what's offensive and or helpful to communities other than yourself
+An app to look up what's offensive and or helpful to communities other than yourself Getting Started:
+	-Clone the repository
+	-navigate to your machine to the Ally folder that you cloned from github -open index.html in your preffered web browser

 Scope:
 	homepage
 		- landing page with general info and link to login